yichun10/bioKGQA-KGT/README.md

 Due to limited resources, we currently only provide an online demo without Graph Schema-based inference.
 You can visit https://2dbb913b5b85b4bc91.gradio.live for testing.
 If you need a complete online demo, you can send an email to fengyichun22@mails.ucas.ac.cn.
 We suggest downloading the model for local testing.

+Please note that if the link https://2dbb913b5b85b4bc91.gradio.live is invalid, it may be due to infrequent updates, and you can also send an email to request an update.

 ## Environments Setting
 1、In a conda env with PyTorch / CUDA available clone and download this repository.